aai-institute/continuiti/README.md

 # Quickstart

-## Install the Continuity package
+## Installation
-Before using this module, you need to install the project as a package.
+Before using this module, you need to install the project.
-Create a virtual environment (use Python 3.9 on MacOS), activate the environment and install the project as a package.
+Create a virtual environment and install the project as editable package.
 ```
 python -m venv venv
 source venv/bin/activate
 pip install -e .
 ```

-## Examples
+## Usage
 Up to now, some examples can be found in the `tests` directory.
+See the [documentation](https://aai-institute.github.io/Continuity/) for more details.

 # Contributing
 If you find a bug or have a feature request, please open an issue on GitHub.
 If